Losant/losant-docs/docs/dashboards/input-controls.md

 ## Constructing Payloads

-Device commands and workflow triggers may optionally be sent with a JSON payload, and it is the purpose of the first three input types to help you construct that payload quickly and easily from the dashboard.
+Device commands and workflow triggers may optionally be sent with a JSON payload, and it is the purpose of the input controls to help you construct the payload quickly and easily from the dashboard.

 The payload attached to each button is run through the [Mustache templating language](https://mustache.github.io/mustache.5.html), where the values of each input (by Template ID) replaces the Mustache tag for the corresponding Template ID within your JSON object.